anchpop/wise_mans_haskell/README.md

 This is a beginner's Haskell guide by me, Andre Popovitch!
 My goal is for this to be the *definitive* resource to give a Haskell newcomer.
 I welcome any typo fixes, wording changes, etc. so if you have any of these to contribute, please leave an issue/pull request.
-You can also find me on the [Functional Programming Discord](https://discord.gg/6XQC7KA) under the name @likliklik, or at my email (`andre@popovit.com`).
+You can also find me on the [Functional Programming Discord](https://discord.gg/6XQC7KA) under the name @likliklik, or at my email (`andre@popovit.ch`).
 I'm always happy to help answer Haskell questions.

 While this is a beginner's guide, I want to cover advanced and useful topics!
 Here are the topics that are currently on the agenda: